Why Work Life Balance Is So Important

 In today’s fast paced business world, the ability to achieve work life balance is becoming more and more difficult.
-Employers expect more from staff, and we are increasingly putting additional pressure on ourselves to achieve greater results.
+With the constantly changing nature of work, employers expect more from staff, and we are increasingly putting additional pressure on ourselves to achieve greater results.
 But when did it become acceptable for our 9am to 5pm working day to become 8am to 7pm?

-1. We become less susceptible to burnouts
+1. You become less susceptible to burnouts

-Work life balance is important as it allows you to separate work and home, meaning that the stress of work should stay at work, and not follow you outside of office hours.
-Allowing work stress to infiltrate your home life is one of the primary indicators that you are not achieving a work life balance.
-If this is happening to you, take the time to talk this over with your manager, or come up with a plan to avoid a burnout as a result of your professional demands.
+Work life balance is important as it allows you to separate work and home, meaning that any stress that comes from work should stay at work, and not follow you home outside of office hours.
+Allowing work stress to infiltrate your home life is one of the primary indicators that you are not achieving a healthy work life balance.
+If you find that this is happening to you, we recommend you take the time to talk this over with your manager, or come up with a plan to avoid a burnout as a result of your professional demands.

 2. Attention is paid where due

-With a balance between work and home, comes greater control of where your focus remains.
-If you leave your work at the office, your full attention will be on your home life and giving your relationships the attention in which they deserve.
+When you achieve a healthy balance between your work and home life, you have greater control of where you are able to focus your attention.
+If you leave your work at the office, your full attention can be on your home life and giving your relationships the attention that they deserve.
 When spending time with your partner, children or friends, your mind should be solely focused on the experience you are having, rather than thinking of work concurrently.

-3. We experience fewer health problems
+3. You experience fewer health problems

-It’s no secret that when we are run down, tired or stressed; our immune system is the one to suffer.
-Healthline explains that “stress can cause a variety of symptoms and can affect your overall health and wellbeing”, from less serious conditions such as the flu, to more serious health issues such as respiratory or digestive problems.
+It’s no secret that when you are run down, tired or stressed; your immune system is the one to suffer.
+Healthline explains that “stress can cause a variety of symptoms and can affect your overall health and wellbeing”.
+These can range from less serious conditions such as the flu, to more serious health issues such as respiratory or digestive problems.
 Either way, the fact that stress can impact your health so much is even more of a reason as to why maintaining a healthy work life balance is important.